 Team MachineGenes is now listed as one of the top-10 teams worldwide in the running for the IBM Watson AI XPRIZE.
-Out of 147 approved teams in 2016, only 30 teams remain after successive rounds of expert peer review.
+Out of 147 approved teams (plus a wildcard) in 2017, only 30 teams remain after successive rounds of expert peer review.
+Team MachineGenes is the only team left in the world outside Europe and North America.Images courtesy of AI XPRIZE.

 DNx is now a member of NVIDIA's Inception Program, an accelerator program helping startups during critical stages of product development, prototyping, and deployment.